samgiles/slumber/docs/options.rst

 Slashes
 =======

 Slumber assumes by default that all urls should end with a slash.
-If you do not want this behavior you can control it via the append_slash Meta option which can be set by passing append_slash to the ``slumber.API`` kwargs, or by setting append_slash in a subclasses Meta class.
+If you do not want this behavior you can control it via the append_slash option which can be set by passing append_slash to the ``slumber.API`` kwargs.